aditi-sinhal112/D7-Envision/README.md

 ## Scripting the Robot and the Line

-We are done with the structure of robot and line but we still need to give it instructions to run.
-You can find the required on code on other files on this github.
+You can find the required code for instructions in the below files in this repo.